agentmorris/MegaDetector/megadetector.md

 To this end, this page hosts a model we've trained - called "MegaDetector" - to detect animals, people, and vehicles in camera trap images.
 It does not identify animals to the species level, it just finds them.

-This page is about the technical elements of MegaDetector; if you are an ecologist looking to use MegaDetector, you may prefer to start at our ["Getting started with MegaDetector"](collaborations.md) page.
+This page guides you through the process of working with MegaDetector; if you are an ecologist looking to learn more about MegaDetector before diving in, you may prefer to start at our ["Getting started with MegaDetector"](collaborations.md) page.

 ## Our ask to MegaDetector users